-Memory loss that disrupts daily life
+- Memory loss that disrupts daily life

-Trouble with problem solving
+- Trouble with problem solving

-Difficulty managing finances
+- Difficulty managing finances

-Confusion about time or place
+- Confusion about time or place

-Problems completing familiar everyday tasks
+- Problems completing familiar everyday tasks

 Q: What are the care options for people with Alzheimer's disease?

 A: It depends upon what stage of the disease an older adult is in.
 Early stage Alzheimer’s disease might be safely managed at home with family support and/or the assistance of an inhome caregiver.
 Families often utilize GPS tracking devices and systems as an added safety feature.